 These include Mark Hill’s ‘Wakatipu Kuikui’ and Shane Woolridge’s ‘Thru Link To Peak’ sculpture that hangs over one side of the hillside just before reaching Ledge Point Lookout.

 This is not only visible but also noticeable for its contrast against the iconic mountain range at Mount Aspiring National Park as well.
+This is one of the best hiking trails to see views of the surrounding mountains.

 10) Jack’s Point